tslight/azure_extras/README.md

 W.I.P.
 Azure stuff to make my life easier.

-So far just a couple of classes to make dealing with Azure App Services less painful from a DevOps perspective.
+So far just a couple of classes and interactive scripts to make dealing with Azure App Services less painful from a DevOps perspective.

 ## INSTALLATION